About This Course

 See Fees and Costs for full details.

 Candidates should hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in any discipline.
 Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered subject to the approval of the programme selection committee.
 See Requirements for full details.

 Course Delivery Method

 The MA in Strategic Studies is a two year, part-time degree offered in a fully online format by the School of History.
-It offers a uniquely well-rounded approach to strategic studies that considers pressing global challenges such as terrorism, nuclear proliferation, international peacekeeping, the changing international system, and the rise of non-state actors and new ways of warfare.
+It offers a uniquely well-rounded approach to strategic studies that consider pressing global challenges such as terrorism, nuclear proliferation, international peacekeeping, the changing international system, and the rise of non-state actors and new ways of warfare.
 It will provide students with a deep understanding of how historical developments have affected the evolution of strategy.

 The course equips students with the knowledge and skills to develop a sophisticated understanding of both the history of strategy and warfare and of contemporary security issues.
 Its flexible, online delivery will mean that it will appeal to busy professionals as well as those with a broad interest in warfare and strategy.